-- Local Community Campaigns – Support for United Way and Arts Council campaigns in target communities.
+- Local Community Campaigns – Support local campaigns in target communities.

-- Employee-Directed Giving – Programs to encourage employee community support through the foundation’s Matching Grants Program, the Community Involvement Plan, the Leadership in Education Program and the Scholarship Program for children of employees and retirees.
+- Employee-Directed Giving – Programs to encourage employee community support including the foundation’s Matching Grants Program the Scholarship Program for children of employees.

 R.J.
 Reynolds has designated certain resources for other grants, sponsorships and in-kind contributions.